A close look at language classes offered in Brussels, listing the main language schools in the region, the methods of instruction, and lesson prices.

 Avenue Molière 188, 1050 Brussels | www.cefr.be

-CLL, which is affiliated with the Université Catholique de Louvain, offers intensive courses in French, Dutch, English, Chinese, Romanian, Spanish, Italian, German, Portuguese, Arabic, Japanese and Russian.
-CLL has two centres for language learning in Brussels and has courses for adults, teens and children.
+CLL, which is affiliated with the Université Catholique de Louvain, offers intensive courses in French, Dutch, English, Chinese, Romanian, Spanish, Italian, German, Portuguese, Arabic, Japanese, and Russian.
+CLL has two centers for language learning in Brussels and has courses for adults, teens, and children.
 They also have a Language Study Abroad option for young students and classes begin at three points during the year.

 The CPAB offers lessons in Belgium’s three official languages and has small groups composed of 8 to 16 students.
 Pupils get the benefit of state-of-the-art equipment, which is used for multimedia material in classes.
 There is also a language laboratory, computer rooms for Computer Aided Language Learning and smartboards in some classrooms.

 This school is a non-profit organisation that aims to offer language courses at the lowest prices.
 Europa Language School offers more than 15 language courses and focuses on tailored individual courses for professionals, academics, and newcomers to Brussels.